 You’ll see a significant performance bump if you focus on telling a story.
 With a piece of marketing content like a blog post or an email, this process is relatively straightforward.
 But how do you do it with a static retail display?

 One of the best ways to do this is to visualize how a customer might use a group of products in their day-to-day life and create a scene that reflects it.
 IKEA does this better than most.
 As you walk through one of their showrooms, you’re confronted with a variety of sample bedrooms, livings rooms, and kitchens that show you how you can decorate and furnish your home with IKEA products.
-In doing so, they’re implanting a story into the shopper’s mind about what their life could be like if they purchased these products.
+In doing so, their visual merchandisers are implanting a story into the shopper’s mind about what their life could be like if they purchased these products.

 Keep it Simple